 • Share a time when you willingly took on additional responsibilities or challenges.
 How did you successfully meet all the demands of these responsibilities?

-• Tell me about a time you made a mistake.
-What happened and how did you handle it?
+• Tell me about a time you faced a conflict with a coworker.
+How did you handle that?

 Professional Development